boskovav/PIQMEE-Tutorial/README.md

 ### Specifying Chain Length
 In the **MCMC** tab, inspect the settings.
-The `Chain Length` is set to 10,000,000.
+Change the `Chain Length` to 15,000,000.
-This is a reasonable chain length for the size of our data set and the number of parameters we need to estimate, and we thus leave everything to the default.
+This is a reasonable chain length for the size of our data set and the number of parameters we need to estimate.
+We leave everything else set to the default.

 <figure>
     <a id="fig:chainlength"></a>
     <img style="width:75%;" src="figures/PIQMEEChainLength.png" alt="">
-    <figcaption>Figure 19: Setting up the chain length</figcaption>
+    <figcaption>Figure 21: Setting up the chain length</figcaption>
 </figure>
 <br>

 We have now finished the xml set up.
-Save the xml by clicking on `File >> Save as` in BEAUti navigation panel.
+Save the xml by clicking on `File >> Save as` in BEAUti navigation panel and name the file `data_with_duplicates.xml`.

 <figure>
     <a id="fig:savexml"></a>
     <img style="width:25%;" src="figures/PIQMEESavexml.png" alt="">
-    <figcaption>Figure 20: Saving the xml file</figcaption>
+    <figcaption>Figure 22: Saving the xml file</figcaption>
 </figure>
 <br>